zirreal/robonomics.network-astro-edition/README.md

 ---
 ```

-3. Add contents of the post following markdown syntax.
+3. Write the post content using **Markdown syntax**.

-### Custom components for a post
+### Custom Components for Posts

 #### Images

-- Create a folder with the same name as your post in `public/blog/images/url-of-your-post`.
+- Create a folder with the same name as your post in `/public/blog/images/url-of-your-post`.
 Upload images in the folder.

 - For localized posts:
   Create folder with the locale you are using in `public/blog/images/locale`.
-Then, create folder with the same name as your post in `content/posts/images/locale/url-of-your-post`.
+Then, create folder with the same name as your post in `/public/blog/images/locale/url-of-your-post`.
 Upload images in the folder.

 - There are two ways for inserting pictures in your post: